+Now, We Need to Learn Some Insurance Terms.
 I realize the following terms are unfamiliar to you.
-Refer back to these insurance terms as your read this article, or call me if you have questions.
+Refer back to these insurance terms as you study this article.

-- At-Fault Driver: The “at-fault driver” is the driver who carelessly caused the collision that damaged your automobile.
+- At-Fault Driver: The “at-fault driver” is the careless driver who caused the collision.

-- First Party Insurance: “First Party Insurance” refers to the insurance on the vehicle you occupied at the time of the collision.
+- First-Party Insurance: “First-Party Insurance” refers to the insurance on the vehicle you owned or occupied at the time of the collision.

-- Third Party Insurance: “Third Party Insurance” refers to the insurance policy for the at-fault driver.
+- Third-Party Insurance: “Third-Party Insurance” refers to the insurance policy for the at-fault driver or vehicle operated by the at-fault driver.

-- Third Party Adjuster: The “third party adjuster” is employed by the at-fault driver’s insurance company to work with you on your claims.
+- Third-Party Adjuster: The “third-party adjuster” is employed by the Third-Party Insurance company to pay your claim.
 This adjuster does not work for you.